D-Robotics/parking_search/README.md

 ## Run

-After successful compilation, copy the generated installation path to the Horizon X3 development board (if compiling on X3, ignore the copying step), and execute the following commands to run:
+After successful compilation, copy the generated installation path to the RDK X3 development board (if compiling on X3, ignore the copying step), and execute the following commands to run:

 ### **Ubuntu**